Annual Wellness Visit | Advance Care Planning

 What Does Advance Care Planning Involve?

-Approximately 70% of Americans lack some sort of advance care directive, according to the Centers for Disease Control and Prevention.
+Approximately only one-third of Americans have an advance care directive, according to the Centers for Disease Control and Prevention.
 Many people are without a plan for the needs they may have at the end of their lives.

 Reasons for this vary.
 Recent studies published by the Journal of Nursing Scholarship and the Journal of Clinical Nursing indicate a few barriers, including a lack of comfort regarding the topic and limited time to have a thorough discussion about ACP.